-It is best practice for an organization to control USB/Endpoint devices being used within the organizational boundaries.
+It is best endpoint security practice for an organization to control USB/Endpoint devices being used within the organizational boundaries.
 This is to ensure that company information is not loosely handled and that an organization is compliant with any legislation and regulations.
 USBs are prevalent in the office and employees can simply use their device to transfer company files to it.

 Employees can be negligent and lose the device with company information in it, which can become dangerous for the organization if taken by the wrong hands.
 Overall USB devices pose a real security threat to a company.